What to do if a tenant has damaged your property

 A tenant can no longer be charged – or have any money deducted from their security deposit – for damage that would have inevitably occurred as a result of the property being inhabited.

-Genuine damage is typically considered to be destruction which could have been avoided, and is more than just a result of use – for instance a burn in the carpet or a broken table.
-The tenancy agreement you signed should contain a clause concerning the allowance of fair wear and tear.
-It could be worded similarly to this:
+Genuine damage is typically considered to be destruction, which could have been avoided.
+This is more than simple wear and tear, it's incidents like a burn in the carpet.
+For wear and tear, your tenancy agreement should contain a clause with worded similarly to this:

-It is possible to evict a tenant for breach of contract if they have caused serious damage to the property.
-The Landlord and Tenant Act 1985 sets down the responsibilities of both landlords and tenants.
-Section 11 deals with the issue of repairs, and states that tenants should:
+The Landlord and Tenant Act 1985 sets out the responsibilities of both landlords and tenants.
+Section 11 deals with the issue of repairs and states that tenants should:

-This means that any damage caused by the tenant - or caused by anyone the tenant invites to the property - will need to be repaired or paid for by the occupant.
-For instance, if your tenant had a visitor who had spilled red wine on the carpet, it would be the tenant’s duty to clean or even replace the carpet – with money deducted from their deposit.
+This means that any damage caused by the tenant, or by anyone the tenant invites to the property, will need to be repaired or paid for by the tenant.
+For example, if your tenant's guest spilled red wine on the carpet, it would be the tenant’s duty to clean or even replace the carpet – with money deducted from their deposit.

 If, at the end of the tenancy, you cannot come to a mutual agreement with the tenant in regards to the condition of the property and the cost of any repairs, then the third party holding the security deposit can act as an independent adjudicator.
 It’s worth noting that the decision of the third party is final - after the decision has been made, you cannot take the claim to court.

 To minimise the risk of lengthy dispute processes, make sure your tenancy agreement clearly states the consequences of causing damage to the property - and that your communication channel with your tenant stays as open as possible.